stacks-network/docs/_ios/tutorial.md

 for Swift and Objective-C Cocoa projects.
 It’s a simple, user friendly way to use libraries from the community in your project.

-You must use the `1.6.0` version of CocoaPods or newer to avoid an incapability between Cocoapods and XCode.
+You must use CocoaPods version `1.6.0` or newer to avoid an incompatibility between Cocoapods and XCode.
 Before starting the tutorial, confirm you have installed CocoaPods.

 ```bash